-Many thanks to all who participated in this year’s Point of Sale Tobacco Marketing Photo Contest!
-We received many powerful photos documenting the tobacco industry’s marketing tactics and promotional strategies at the point of sale in communities across the county.
+Thank you to everyone who participated in this year’s Point of Sale Tobacco Marketing Photo Contest!
+We received over 50 powerful photos documenting the tobacco industry’s marketing tactics and promotional strategies at the point of sale in communities across the county (and even the globe!).
 The entries show the evolving tobacco product landscape and the relentless efforts of the tobacco industry to recruit new users and keep current ones hooked with cheap prices, steep discounts, targeted marketing, and high visibility in the retail environment.
 We hope these photos can help illustrate the tobacco industry’s tactics in the retail environment and can be helpful in showing the importance of policies and work at the state and local level that minimizes tobacco’s presence and influence in our communities.
 See all entries here.
 These photos can also be found in our image gallery, where you can download and use them (for free!) for your tobacco control and prevention educational and advocacy needs.
 Below you can see the winners for each category (click on each category to scroll down, and click on each photo to enlarge):

 - Modern Oral Nicotine Products